 GENERAL-PURPOSE DISINFECTANT: Add one ounce of household chlorine bleach to a gallon of water and spray on utensils, benches, even your plants to control a wide variety of pathogens.
 It even helps control algae.

 LEAF SHINE: If you live in an area where the water has a fair amount of dissolved minerals, or if you mist with a fertilizer solution, the leaves of your plants can become dull in appearance.
 Folks may warn you that these treatments can clog the pores (stomata) on the leaves, but I’ve never seen a problem.

 - Pineapple juice, or any citrus juice (lemon, lime, orange), when rubbed onto the leaves with a soft cloth or paper towel will also remove such deposits so your leaves will be nice and shiny.
 I suppose the acidity reacts with the mostly alkaline deposits.
 (Thanks to CJ Maciejeski)

-- Reka Hikari reports that stale beer may also be used for shining up leaves, although we’re both at a loss for how to get stale beer, as it never gets that way around our houses!
+- It has been reported that stale beer may also be used for shining up leaves, although we’re both at a loss for how to get stale beer, as it never gets that way around our house!

 - Mix about a 50% dispersion of whole milk in a quart of water.
 Using a soft cloth or paper towel, wipe the leaf surfaces with the dispersion.

 - Similar to the milk above, dilute mayonnaise with water to form a thin paste.
 Again, apply using a soft cloth or paper towel, being sure that you wipe off as much of the paste as you can.